permach-tech/Azure-Storage-Account/readme.md

-Simple Azure Storage Account creation for Azure with GitHub Actions
+Simple Azure Storage Account creation for Azure with GitHub Actions using Azure Bicep